Sunday Mornings (7:45 a.m. to 11:30 a.m.)

 REGISTRATION FOR CLASSES AND PROGRAMS

 All church school and youth group members are required to be registered.
-Registration forms can be completed online by completing and submitting the form below or by requesting a paper form.
+Registration forms can downloaded by clicking here: Children & Youth Registration form 2018-19.
+Please bring the completed form to Heather Annis, Director of Children & Youth Ministries, at the church.
 The information we collect – including emergency contact information and allergies – is confidential and is essential for staff to both keep you informed and to keep your child safe.

 Yearly registration is required, even if your child or youth has participated in the past.
 The Episcopal Diocese of RI and the national church tracks program attendance, so having an up-to-date file of participants is invaluable.